Here's the thing about social anxiety... it's frustrating!

 What's your answer to that question?

-Perhaps you’re thinking about being rich and able to afford any and everything you want, and that would be really cool.
+Perhaps you're thinking about being rich and able to afford any and everything you want.
+That would be really cool.

 But, is that really your best life?

 How about the ability to communicate your thoughts and feelings so clearly that you know the person you're talking to understands you.